Parkers Best Small Van 2022 winner combines comfort and practicality with a long warranty

 - Laggy infotainment system

-The entry point is a 75hp model which is aimed at those with less demanding needs – it’s slow, and not entirely up to the task of propelling a fully laden van at motorway speeds.
-As for fully laden, 75hp models get a reduced 650kg payload.
+The soon-to-be-removed entry-level 75hp model is aimed at those with less demanding needs – it’s slow, and not entirely up to the task of propelling a fully laden van at motorway speeds, even though it also gets a reduced 650kg payload.

 For those reasons the 100hp model is by far the best bet, gaining the class-leading 1,000kg payload (950kg in LWB form) as well as significantly more flexibility on faster roads.
 That’s probably why Toyota expects 90% of buyers to opt for it.
 It’s also rated for towing up to 1,500kg – again, class-leading.